projectcaluma/ember-alexandria/README.md

 (check out the example to understand what is meant by this).

-For this you need to create a service extending from `ember-alexandria/services/config` which you then have to pass as `config` to alexandria.
+For this you need to create a service extending from `ember-alexandria/services/alexandria-config` which you then have to pass as `alexandria-config` to alexandria.

 This is needed since an engine does not merge its env into the host apps.
 See https://github.com/ember-engines/ember-engines/issues/176 for more info.